 New Developments and Uncertainties for Conflict Minerals Disclosure

-The Securities and Exchange Commission (SEC or Commission) Division of Corporate Finance issued a new statement adding some uncertainty to company obligations and enforcement exposure under the SEC conflict minerals rule ahead of the May 31, 2017 filing deadline.
+The Securities and Exchange Commission (SEC) Division of Corporate Finance issued a new statement adding some uncertainty to company obligations and enforcement exposure under the SEC conflict minerals rule ahead of the May 31, 2017 filing deadline.
 The statement is one of several moving pieces in an unprecedented wave of activity on conflict minerals in recent weeks.
-Companies should review these developments and their approach to meeting legal obligations imposed by the SEC’s implementation of Section 1502 of Dodd Frank, alongside the broader expectations of customers, activists and investors.
+Companies should review these developments and their approach to meeting legal obligations imposed by the SEC’s implementation of Section 1502 of Dodd-Frank, alongside the broader expectations of customers, activists, and investors.

-- On March 27, 2017 the State Department issued a broad request for stakeholder input to inform “recommendations” signaling a broader inter-agency effort to consider new approaches to addressing the responsible sourcing of minerals in the region.
+On March 27, 2017, the State Department issued a broad request for stakeholder input to inform “recommendations” signaling a broader inter-agency effort to consider new approaches to addressing the responsible sourcing of minerals in the region.
 Comments are due to the Department of State by April 28, 2017.
-Read more in Beveridge & Diamond’s March 27, 2017 news alert.

 SEC Rule Litigation Wraps Up